5 Day Northern Lights Winter Vacation in Reykjavik with the Blue Lagoon, Golden Circle & South Coast

 The swimming pools are heated using the geothermal energy from the ground, making a visit to them possible even in the wintertime.
 In fact, a popular activity in Iceland during the winter is to visit one of those pools, soak in the warm waters and breathe in the cold winter air.

-In the evening, you'll get to hunt for the elusive Northern Lights by either heading out into the darkened countryside on a bus or by boarding a boat at Reykjavík's Old Harbour and sail out into the ocean in search for these dancing lights.
+In the evening, you'll get to hunt for the elusive Northern Lights by either heading out into the darkened countryside on a bus or by boarding a boat at Reykjavík's Old Harbor and sailing out into the ocean in search for these dancing lights.

 You'll spend your first night in Reykjavík.